-React Data Grid: Getting Started with AG Grid
+React Grid: Getting Started with AG Grid | AG Grid

 Custom Cells

-The example below demonstrates using Cell Renderer to customise the cells in the Age Column.
+The Custom Cells examples demonstrates using Cell Renderer to customise the cells in the Age Column.
 Note that the Cell Renderer is a standard Solid Component and is set onto the grid using the Column Definitions.

 See Cell Renderers for full details on creating React Cell Renderers and then apply this knowledge to Solid.